mfsjr/manifold-dx/README.md

 The goal here is to provide a quick and easy developer experience, using Flux mechanics.
-This TypeScript framework relies on developers to define application state based on interfaces, whose type information is then used to infer action ID's, action objects, action creators, reducers.
+This TypeScript framework relies on developers to define application state based on interfaces, whose type information is then used to infer action ID's, action objects, action creators, and reducers.
+So the only boilerplate you're writing are the strongly typed definitions that comes with any React project in TypeScript.

-Where Redux's implementation is based on functional programming and immutability, manifold-dx uses TypeScript to define immutable structure, then uses generics and type inference to provide out-of-the-box API's for action creation, predefined reducers, dispatching, mapping state to components, dead simple middleware, and much more.
+Where Redux's implementation is based on functional programming and immutability, manifold-dx uses TypeScript to define strongly typed immutable structure, then uses generics and type inference to provide out-of-the-box API's for action creation, predefined reducers, dispatching, mapping state to components, dead simple middleware, and much more.

+Since manifold-dx uses strongly typed nestable state objects, the actual shape of the application state can be whatever you want it to be, or whatever the problem requires.
+A deeply nested hierarchy doesn't present any problem, and component updates are performed efficiently.

 As with Redux, be sure you actually need to use this.
 Big standalone SPA's often need libraries to manage app state, others often do not.